 Use a Bug Zapper

 Using an indoor bug zapper can help you get rid of these nocturnal pests.
-Since they hide in dark, sheltered locations during the day, they can be hard to find, but at night, they’ll be drawn to the tempting light of an indoor bug zapper – which will kill them upon contact.
+Since they hide in dark, sheltered locations during the day, they can be hard to find, but at night, they’ll be drawn to the tempting light of an indoor bug zapper – which will annihilate them upon contact.

 Simply set up your bug zapper in a location where kissing bugs might hide out.
 It may take you some time to get rid of all them, but it’s a safe and natural way for you to do so.